Commonwealth Sport: Honours

-As well as awarding medals to athletes, the federation may award membership of the Order of Merit for distinguished services rendered to the Commonwealth Games movement, including the games themselves, to the federation and to a Commonwealth Games Association.
+As well as awarding medals to athletes, the Federation may award membership of the Order of Merit (Commonwealth Games Federation) for distinguished services rendered to the Commonwealth Games movement, including the games themselves, to the federation and to a Commonwealth Games Association.
 The honour is awarded on the recommendation of the Executive Board at the General Assembly.

 On recommendation of the Executive Board, at General Assembly the federation may also elect Life Vice-Presidents, providing there are no more than six Life Vice-Presidents at a time as an award for services to the CGF.
 Former Chairmen and presidents automatically become a Life Vice-President.

 Leadership

 The President of the Commonwealth Games Federation is responsible for chairing the Executive Board and the General Assembly.
 A candidate is elected to the position by the General Assembly the year following the Commonwealth Games.
 Other duties include inviting the Head of the Commonwealth for the opening and closing declaration of the games and overseeing the preparations for upcoming events.

-Previously before the XVI Commonwealth Games in 1998, the President was a ceremonial role, taking on the duties of the now Vice-Patron.
-Prince Philip, Duke of Edinburgh served as the president between 1955 and 1990.
+Previously before the XVI Commonwealth Games in 1998, the President was a ceremonial role, taking on the duties of the Vice-Patron.
+The late Prince Philip, Duke of Edinburgh served as the president between 1955 and 1990.
 The chairman was elected by the General Assembly as head of the Commonwealth Games Federation.